SquareGPS/navixy-api/docs/backend-api/resources/tracking/zone/index.md

 ---
-title: Zone
+title: Working with zones
-description: Zone
+description: Working with zones
 ---

-# Zone
+# Working with zones

-API path: `/zone`.
+Zones are used in rules to limit rule area of activity.
+Also zone names are shown in reports after the address, if an event happened inside the zone.

-CRUD actions for zones.
+This document describes CRUD actions for zones.
 Note that zone points are handled separately because they are represented by big arrays of data.

+## Entity description

 **zone** is JSON object with one of types: **sausage**, **circle** or **polygon**.